IOZLOVE/.github/profile/README.md

 ## 🌈 Our Mission
 IOZ strives to bring joy, entertainment, and a sense of community to the fans through innovative virtual experiences.
 We're constantly exploring new ways to connect and create unforgettable moments together.

-## 🤝 Join the Fun!
-We welcome contributions from all IOZ fans!
-Whether you're an artist, musician, writer, coder, or simply bursting with ideas, we'd love to have you join our community.

 ## 📝 Important Notes
 * This is an unofficial organization for developers creating projects at the request of the IOZ streamers or their community.
 * While we collaborate closely with the streamers and share our work with them, these projects are not publicly shared at this time.
 * Please respect the IOZ team's intellectual property and guidelines.
-* Let's maintain a positive, inclusive, and supportive atmosphere for IOZ fans!